-Failure of a conservative approach usually mandates an endoscopic attempt at haemostasis.
-Indeed, early consultation with a Gastroenterologist/Colorectal surgeon with colonoscopic experience is strongly advised.
-Endoscopic haemostatic measures represent a safe and efficient method to control serious rectal bleeding.
-Sclerotherapy has been used to successfully treat life-threatening rectal bleeding and is well described.54 Endoscopic injection of Adrenaline has traditionally been the next management step after unsuccessful conservative measures, with doses of 25 ml of 1:10,000 Adrenaline solution reported.55 Another sclerosing agent Polidocanol also has been injected successfully.8 In Brullet's case series of 550 consecutive patients, five (1%) presented with rectal bleeding and hypovolaemic symptoms shortly after TRUS biopsy.8 Endoscopic injection of Adrenaline and Polidocanol achieved control of bleeding and permanent haemostasis in all.
-Similarly, endoscopic haemostasis with 1% Athexysclerol has been achieved.19 Endoscopic banding has been deployed successfully.^{56,57} The bleeding point is controlled with artery forceps passed through the ring of the banding device, with the band mounted ready for application.
+Failure of a conservative approach usually mandates an endoscopic attempt at hemostasis.
+Indeed, early consultation with a gastroenterologist/colorectal surgeon with colonoscopic experience is strongly advised.
+Endoscopic hemostatic measures represent a safe and efficient method to control serious rectal bleeding.
+Sclerotherapy has been used to successfully treat life-threatening rectal bleeding and is well-described.
+Endoscopic injection of adrenaline has traditionally been the next management step after unsuccessful conservative measures, with doses of 25 ml of 1:10 000 adrenaline solution reported.
+Another sclerosing agent, polidocanol, has also been injected successfully.
+In Brullet's case series of 550 consecutive patients, five (1%) presented with rectal bleeding and hypovolemic symptoms shortly after TRUS biopsy.8 Endoscopic injection of adrenaline and polidocanol achieved control of bleeding and permanent hemostasis in all.
+Similarly, endoscopic hemostasis with 1% athexysclerol has been achieved.19

+Endoscopic banding has been deployed successfully.
+The bleeding point is controlled with artery forceps passed through the ring of the banding device, with the band mounted ready for application.
 After the band has been fired, the artery forceps are released.
-The band remains in situ, securing the haemostasis and sloughing off a few days later.57 The placement of endoscopic clips is now used in some centres - see Figure 2.41 Use of endoclipping has been widely reported in Gastrointestinal endoscopy for many years and so this is a potentially promising option for the management of TRUS-biopsy rectal bleeding.58 Endoclips dislodge spontaneously and are passed in the faeces without complication.41 Endoscopic thermocoagulation using a 10F multipolar probe with five pulses of two to four seconds each is another method described to stop rectal bleeding.59 Similarly, both Arroja and Geraci report successful treatment of a major post-biopsy bleed with argon plasma coagulation.^{60,61}
+The band remains in situ, securing the hemostasis and sloughing off a few days later.

+The placement of endoscopic clips is now used in some centres (Fig. 2).
+Use of endoclipping has been widely reported in gastrointestinal endoscopy for many years and so this is a potentially promising option for the management of TRUS-biopsy rectal bleeding.
+Endoclips dislodge spontaneously and are passed in the feces without complication.
+Endoscopic thermocoagulation using a 10 F multipolar probe with five pulses of two to four seconds each is another method described to stop rectal bleeding.
+Similarly, both Arroja and Geraci report successful treatment of a major post-biopsy bleed with argon plasma coagulation.